w3joe/Admi-Tokenstub/README.md

 3. **While in Workspace:**

    > 💡 **Note:** You can stay in the **root directory** of the project when running these commands.
-   > (This is usually the folder automatically opened when entering the Codespace, so you don’t need to move elsewhere.)
+   > (This is usually the folder automatically opened when entering the Workspace, so you don’t need to move elsewhere.)

    - Run this command in your terminal:
      ```bash